 There are several dual diagnosis disorders that people experience.
 Many suffering from substance use disorders will also suffer from anxiety, depression, attention-deficit/hyperactivity disorder (ADHD), and other complex disorders like obsessive-compulsive disorder (OCD), and schizophrenia.
 It is also extremely common for individuals with more trauma-induced mental disorders to suffer from addiction.
 That may include post-traumatic stress disorder (PTSD) or panic disorder.

 In most scenarios, individuals are using substances to cope with their symptoms, or their symptoms are a result of substance use.
 Either way, both are manageable.
 Unfortunately, a common struggle among some facilities is that they do not have the trained staff needed for addressing symptoms associated with DD.
 Thankfully, that is not the case at The Ohana.
-We treat common co-occurring disorders, which include anxiety, depression, trauma, and codependency.
+We treat common co-occurring disorders, which include anxiety, depression, trauma, and treatment for codependency.
 Our trained staff can competently work with you to create an individualized plan that treats all disorders you are seeking help for.

 What Does Dual Diagnosis Treatment Look Like?